 “True to its mission, the Presidential Lecture & Performance Series provides the audience an impactful experience by recruiting unique talent from around the world to Texas Tech,” said Texas Tech President Lawrence Schovanec.
 “More than entertainment, the series provides learning opportunities for our students, and we look forward to another engaging season.”

 Created in 2006 by then-Texas Tech President Jon Whitmore, the series' mission is to enhance the intellectual and cultural landscape, of not only Texas Tech, but also of Lubbock and the South Plains.
-It was important to Whitmore that the series be a celebration of inclusion and diversity on campus and throughout the community.

 This year's events include:

 In a cultural landscape filled with endless pundits and talking heads, Fran Lebowitz stands out as one of the nation's most insightful social commentators.
 The recently Emmy-nominated author, journalist and social observer offers her acerbic views on current events and the media as well as pet peeves including tourists, baggage-claim areas, after-shave lotion, adults who roller skate, children who speak French or anyone who is unduly tan.
 The New York Times Book Review calls Lebowitz an “important humorist in the classic tradition.”